MOEAFramework/MOEAFramework/docs/developersGuide.md

 ## Versions

 We use [semantic versioning](https://semver.org/) following the pattern `{major}.{minor}`.
-Two versions with the same `{major}` number are expected to be backwards compatible, for example allowing one to upgrade from `5.0` to `5.2` without difficulty.
+Two versions with the same `{major}` number are expected to be backwards compatible, including both the API and data file formats.
+However, we may at times make breaking changes to address a bug or when developing a new feature spanning several releases.
+Such breaking changes will be identified in the release notes.

 Each version also targets a specific version of Java:

 * `5.x` - Java 17+
 * `4.x` - Java 17+